mikosz08/fantastic-portfolio/README.md

 - GitHub Actions for CI/CD
 - Butler for Itch.io deployment

-If you are reviewing this as part of a recruitment process, feel free to explore the workflow files (`.github/workflows/*.yml`) to see how multi-platform automation is configured.
+Feel free to explore the workflow files (`.github/workflows/*.yml`) to see how multi-platform automation is configured.

 ---